Definition and purpose

 Royal Assent is the approval by the Sovereign of a bill that has passed both houses of Parliament in identical form.
 It is the process by which a bill becomes an act of Parliament and part of the law of Canada.
 In Canada, Royal Assent is given by the Governor General or one of the Governor General’s deputies (a Justice of the Supreme Court of Canada or a senior official such as the Secretary to the Governor General).

-The legislative process by which a bill becomes part of the law of the land requires the participation and approval of the three components of Parliament: the Sovereign, the Senate and the House of Commons.
-Royal Assent and the accompanying ceremony, where all three institutions are present, are the visible manifestation of the Sovereign sanctioning the work of Parliament.
+The legislative process requires the participation and approval of the three components of Parliament: the Sovereign, the Senate and the House of Commons.
+Royal Assent and the accompanying ceremony, where all three institutions are involved, are the visible manifestation of the Sovereign sanctioning the work of Parliament.

-While an act may come into force on the day on which Royal Assent is given, it should be noted that some bills contain provisions that the act (or part of the act) will come into force on a specific day or on a day to be fixed by proclamation.
+While an act may come into force on the day on which Royal Assent is given, it should be noted that some bills contain provisions that the act (or part of the act) will come into force on a specific day or on a day to be fixed by a formal announcement, known as a proclamation.
 The determination of when such an act will be proclaimed is made by the government on the recommendation of the minister responsible for the act.

 This procedural note describes the two forms of Royal Assent: the traditional ceremony, which takes place in the Senate, and the procedure by written declaration.

-The Royal Assent ceremony in Canada is based on the United Kingdom tradition used prior to Confederation.
+The Royal Assent ceremony in Canada is based on the British tradition used prior to Confederation.

 Until 2002, Royal Assent could only be given by means of a traditional ceremony in the Senate Chamber.
-Since June of that year, a written declaration procedure may also be used to signify Royal Assent as provided for in the Royal Assent Act.1 While allowing for the signification of Royal Assent by written declaration, the act requires that the traditional ceremony be used at least twice each calendar year and in the case of the first appropriation bill of each session of Parliament.
+Since June of that year, a written declaration procedure may also be used to signify Royal Assent as provided for in the Royal Assent Act.[i]
+While allowing for the signification of Royal Assent by written declaration, the act requires that a traditional ceremony be held at least twice each calendar year and in the case of the first appropriation bill of each session of Parliament.

-Once a bill has been passed in the same form by both the Senate and House of Commons, the government chooses the date when Royal Assent is to be given.
-Whether government will arrange for Royal Assent to be given immediately after a bill has been passed by both houses or wait until other bills have also been passed for reasons of efficiency is dependent on the time-sensitivity of the legislation.
+Once a bill has been passed in the same form by both the Senate and House of Commons, the government chooses the date and time on which Royal Assent is to be given.
+Whether the government will arrange for Royal Assent to be given immediately after a bill has been passed by both houses or wait until other bills have also been passed for reasons of efficiency is dependent on the time-sensitivity of the legislation.

-A few minutes before the Governor General’s arrival, the Senate suspends its sitting to await him or her.
+The sitting of the Senate is suspended a few minutes before the Governor General’s arrival.
 The Speaker leaves the chair and the mace is taken off the table and held by the mace bearer near the chair until the ceremony is over.

-After the Governor General’s procession has made its way into the Senate Chamber and the Governor General takes the Speaker’s chair, the Speaker commands the Usher of the Black Rod to proceed to the House of Commons and inform the members that “it is the desire of His (Her) Excellency the Governor General that they attend Him (Her) immediately in the Senate Chamber.”
+After the Governor General’s procession has made its way into the Senate Chamber and the Governor General has taken the Speaker’s chair, the Speaker commands the Usher of the Black Rod to proceed to the House of Commons and inform the members that “it is the desire of His/Her Excellency the Governor General that they attend Him/Her immediately in the Senate Chamber.”

-The Usher of the Black Rod then proceeds to the House of Commons, where he or she is admitted to the Chamber by the Sergeant-at-Arms, and delivers the message.
+The Usher of the Black Rod then proceeds to the House of Commons, and, after being admitted to the Chamber by the Sergeant-at-Arms, delivers the message.
 The Usher of the Black Rod then returns in procession with the Sergeant-at-Arms carrying the mace, the Speaker of the House of Commons, the clerks at the table and members of the House of Commons.
 Upon arriving at the Senate, all members of the procession, except the Usher of the Black Rod, stop at the bar of the Senate.

-The participants normally present for Royal Assent by written declaration are the Governor General or a deputy, the Clerk of the Parliaments, the Senate’s Principal Clerk of Chamber Operations and Procedure and a representative of the Privy Council Office.
-If a supply bill is to be given Royal Assent, a table officer from the House of Commons is also present.
+The participants normally present for Royal Assent by written declaration are the Governor General or a deputy, the Clerk of the Parliaments, the Senate’s Principal Clerk of Chamber Operations and Procedure, and a representative of the Privy Council Office.
+In addition, if a supply bill is to be given Royal Assent, a table officer from the House of Commons is present.
 The Royal Assent Act also allows for the attendance of interested parliamentarians.